The university police officer is a member of the University Police Department, which serves and protects the campus community.

 Additional Kentucky Law Enforcement Council requirements are as follows:

 2) 21 years of age at the time of appointment;

 3) Valid driver's license;

-4) Any candidate offered this position is required pass a thorough background check;
+4) Any candidate offered this position is required to pass a thorough background check;

 5) The successful candidate will be required to demonstrate competent solo patrol and investigative abilities by satisfying the knowledge and performance-based benchmarks set forth in the supervised Field Training Observation & Evaluation program.